-Students unable to attend due to illness are required to provide a statement of illness on letterhead from UBC Student Health Services (preferred) or their physician indicating the nature and duration of the illness as soon as possible.
+Students unable to attend due to illness may be required to provide a statement of illness on letterhead from UBC Student Health Services (preferred) or their physician indicating the nature and duration of the illness as soon as possible.

-If a student is sick and is unsure whether she/he are able to write an exam, the student should contact the Assistant Manager, Student Services for advice.
-If a student chooses to write an exam when ill, the student will be responsible for the outcomes and cannot then appeal the result based on illness.
+If a student is unwell or otherwise unable to attend an exam and is unsure whether she/he is able to write an exam, the student should contact the Director of Admissions and Student Services or Assistant Manager, Student Services for advice.
+If a student chooses to write an exam when unwell, the student will be responsible for the outcomes and cannot then appeal the result based on illness.

 The student must request a deferred examination, in writing, either in advance of the missed exam or as soon as possible following the missed exam.
-The request must be accompanied by an explanation and supporting documentation.
+The request must be accompanied by an explanation and supporting documentation may be required.
 If a deferred examination is granted, the student must be prepared to write the examination at the first available opportunity as determined by the Faculty.
 The Manager, Student Academic Services will coordinate the scheduling of the exam and will contact the student to advise her/him of the date, time and location of the deferred exam.